chuanqisun/blog/src/posts/20250727-future-of-design.md

 Figma recently launched [Figma Make](https://www.figma.com/blog/figma-make-general-availability/), a product that promises designers superpowers to prototype interactions.
 The marketing speaks of democratization, of lowering barriers, of making design more accessible.
 Yet the pricing tells a different story: Make is exclusively available to their highest "Full seat" tier.
 This isn't democratization.
 It's amplification of existing power structures.

-While Make might rival tools like v0 and Loveable in capability, it fundamentally misunderstands the moment we're in.
+While Make might rival tools like [Vercel V0](https://v0.dev/) and [Loveable](https://lovable.dev/) in capability, it fundamentally misunderstands the moment we're in.
 The audience shouldn't be designers.
 It should be end users.

 This is a textbook case of what Clayton Christensen called [The Innovator's Dilemma](https://en.wikipedia.org/wiki/The_Innovator%27s_Dilemma).
 Figma isn't doing anything wrong by conventional business logic.
 They're listening to their users, responding to their needs, building features their customers request. **But innovation isn't about what the voices say.
 It's about whose voices you choose to hear**.